 Site icon I Love to Watch You Play

-Sports Parents – Take Back The Afternoons!
+Sports Parents, Take Back The Afternoons!
+Don’t Just Sit There Watching Practice.
 I just read an article written by a sports mom detailing her stream-of-consciousness thoughts during her child’s practices and games.
 Sitting in a lawn chair along the sidelines, her mind is filled with a relentless stream of negative self-talk, from wondering if she will have the strength or energy to rise from her chair to multiple references to cankles.

 As a fitness trainer and coach, I see many parents standing or sitting near the fields and courts during practices.
 This is hours and hours of time that could be put to better use, especially if parents take that time for their own physical fitness.
 Even on a game or tournament day, players usually have to be at the venue an hour or more before the first game.

 Moms and dads, this is your hour to work out!
-Not only will you show your kids that you value yourself, but you will also relieve stress and become stronger and more fit in the process.
-The bonus is you won’t be able to have the post-practice car ride critique with your child because you wont know anything they messed up!
+Not only will you show your kids that you value yourself, but you will also relieve stress and become stronger and fitter in the process.
+The bonus is that you won’t be able to have the post-practice car ride critique with your child because you won’t know anything they messed up!
 I call this a win-win.

 Are You A Sports Parent Hypocrite – Like Me?

-Here are some ideas of how you can get fit while your child is practicing:
+Here are some ideas of how you can stop watching practice and get fit:

 Some of you may be thinking, this all sounds great, but I have a younger child with me, so I can’t just go off and do a workout.
 For parents with a child 3 or younger, I highly recommend getting a jogging stroller like a BOB so that you can still get your workout in.